TehMuffinMoo/ibPS/README.md

 Get-NIOSCredentials
   Retrieves stored NIOS Credentials

+Set-NIOSConfiguration -Server gridmaster.domain.corp -APIVersion 2.10
+  Used to set the Grid Master FQDN and/or API Version, optionally persisting using -Persist.
+The default API Version for WAPI is 2.12.
+  This is useful to save having to enter the server address every time.

+Get-NIOSConfiguration
+  Retrieves stored NIOS Configuration, if available.

 Get-NIOSAuthoritativeZone -Server gridmaster.domain.corp -View External -FQDN my-dns.zone Retrieves a list of authoritative zones from NIOS